elsolenllamas/elasticsearch-vue/README.md

 ### Create a node express server

+create a new folder "/server" and create a node script server.js
 run server with command: node server

+### Indexing Data
+create or import data into a json file (example: data.json)
+create node script to index elasticsearch data